Office Design Trends in 2023

 Downsizing and saving on operating costs means employers can re-invest the money in new office features.
 They can provide amenities for their employees that improve their quality of life at work.
 Fewer cubicles and a more open floor plan allow for a fully equipped cafeteria and casual seating areas.
 The office can also integrate more agile workspaces such as comfortable benches and booths or even treadmills at stand-up desks.

 The hybrid model impacts the physical office by designing a workplace as a social anchor for human interaction.
-More hybrid office layouts now include breakout areas, whether this is a café, lounge, or meeting room.
+More hybrid office layouts now include breakout areas, flexible office spaces, whether this is a café, lounge, or meeting room.
 Ultimately, the goal is to support the employees’ well-being and promote teamwork.

 Companies are no longer turning a blind eye to sustainable initiatives.
 On the contrary, employers are becoming champions – searching for ways to make the office more energy efficient and worker-friendly.
-Their dedication to sustainability has influenced workplace design current trends.
+Their dedication to sustainability has influenced workplace design’s latest trends.

 Employees increasingly expect businesses to reduce their carbon footprint.
 To accomplish this, companies can choose green appliances such as energy-efficient water coolers, vending machines, and printers.
 Ultimately, decreasing the greenhouse gases we generate has a positive impact on our planet.